Direct tax: Effects of direct taxation and comparison of indirect taxation

 Direct taxation has a few advantages and also some inconveniences in comparison of indirect taxes.
-It promotes equality and equity because direct taxes are based on ability to pay of taxpayers and in the case of a progressive tax structure, every person is taxed differently depending on his income.
+It promotes equality and equity because direct taxes are based on ability to pay of the taxpayer and in the case of a progressive tax structure, every person is taxed differently depending on their income.
 Another advantage of direct taxation is that the government and the taxpayer know the amount they will receive and they pay, even before the collection of the tax.
 Direct taxation and in particular income tax act as automatic stabilizers.
 Some direct taxes are easy to collect for the government and the fiscal administration because they are collected at the source.
 Yet, tax collection can be expensive depending on the efficiency of the fiscal administration.
-Running the tax collection office have some administrative costs (keeping the records of incomes of the population for example), in particular when different tax rates are applied.
+Running the tax collection office has some administrative costs (keeping the records of incomes of the population for example), in particular when different tax rates are applied.
 Moreover, direct taxes can be evaded (tax evasion affects mainly direct taxes) whereas indirect taxes cannot be evaded (when the taxed transaction occurs, it is not possible to avoid the burden of the tax).

 Direct taxes decrease the savings and earnings of individuals and firms.
 Indirect taxation however make goods and services more expensive (the burden of the tax is reflected in the prices).
 Contrary to indirect taxation which leads to inflation (increasing of the prices), direct taxes can help to reduce inflation.

 There is no consensus among the academic literature to designate if direct taxation is more efficient or not.
 Earlier works based on static models favour direct taxation whereas the recent literature, based on neoclassical growth models, shows that indirect taxation is more efficient.
 The conclusions of these debates are that the answers are mostly conjectural, depending on the economic structure.